Supporting Women’s Career Building

 Supporting Career Development of Women

-Facilitating the Success of Female Employees
+Facilitating the Career Development of Women Employees

-For many years Konica Minolta has proactively provided equal employment opportunities for men and women, while working to build systems that can respond flexibly to the circumstances and needs of employees.
+or many years Konica Minolta has proactively provided equal employment opportunities for men and women, while working to build systems that can respond flexibly to the circumstances and needs of employees.
 These include adjusted work hours, volume, and content for employees expecting a child, or those looking after a child or family member.
 The company has striven to create workplace environments that make it easier for employees to remain employed while fulfilling family responsibilities.
-As the next step, Konica Minolta is undertaking measures to help empower female employees and allow even more women not only to remain employed but to enjoy success and career satisfaction.
+As the next step, Konica Minolta is undertaking measures to help empower women employees and allow even more women not only to remain employed but to enjoy success and career satisfaction.

-Numerical Targets for Female Career Promotion
+Numerical Targets for Women’s Career Promotion

 Konica Minolta, Inc. is working hard to achieve the targets of its action plan, which is based on Japan’s Act on Promotion of Women’s Participation and Advancement in the Workplace.
 The plan aims to empower more women to reach leadership positions and broaden their spheres of activity.